Getting Started

 unzip Xedge32-S3-Firmware.zip

-Firmware Option 2: Compile The Code
+Firmware Option 2: Compile the Code

 esp32.netconnect("wifi", {ssid="your-Wi-Fi-SSID", pwd="password"})